Wind Park Power Prediction: Attention-Based Graph Networks and Deep Learning to Capture Wake Losses: Results and Discussion

 \subsection{Analysis of Attention Weights}

 Each of the five attention operations in the F-Graph model used three heads, computing three sets of attention weights for each operation.
-Fig. \ref{fig:attn_weights} shows the attention weights from the edge-to-node aggregation, edge- and node-update functions, for two randomly selected farm layouts and wind conditions during testing, while global attention weights were excluded from the plots due to the size of the farms.
-The dots in the figure represent turbine locations, with red being the target and blue its upstream neighbours for the particular wind condition.
+Fig. \ref{fig:attn_weights_1} shows the attention weights from the edge-to-node aggregation, edge- and node-update functions, for a randomly selected farm layout and wind condition during testing, while global attention weights were excluded from the plots due to the size of the farm.
+Furthermore, another scenario was also investigated, shown in Fig. \ref{fig:attn_weights_2}, in which the turbines were situated in a two-dimensional grid, with the wind direction set to zero degrees.
+The dots in the figures represent turbine locations, with red being the target and blue its upstream neighbours for the particular wind conditions.
 Arrows represent edges, sending from the upstream turbines to the target.
-The width of the arrows and size of the circles visualise the relative weighting computed by the \textbf{E2VAttn}, \textbf{EdgeAttn} and \textbf{NodeAttn}, respectively, given by the corresponding numbers in the Fig. \ref{fig:attn_weights}.
+The width of the arrows and size of the circles visualise the relative weighting computed by the \textbf{E2VAttn}, \textbf{EdgeAttn} and \textbf{NodeAttn}, respectively, given by the corresponding numbers in Fig. \ref{fig:attn_weights_1} and \ref{fig:attn_weights_2}.

 Considering the edge-to-node attention weights, it was seen that the heads seemed to focus on slightly different aspects of the input.
-The main focus was placed on the edge sending from the turbine directly upstream and in close vicinity to the target, i.e. the edge sending from turbines A and B in (I) - (III) of Fig. \ref{fig:attn_weights_1} and \ref{fig:attn_weights_2}, respectively.
-Furthermore, it was evident that the most important edges were not necessarily those sending from the turbines closest to the target, as hardly any weighting was placed on the edge from turbine B in Fig.\ref{fig:attn_weights_1} (I) - (III).
-This was interesting, as it showed that the networks were able to learn more complex behaviours, than simply how close turbines were to the target.
+The main focus was placed on the edge sending from the turbine directly upstream and in close vicinity to the target, i.e. the edge sending from turbine A in Fig. \ref{fig:attn_weights_1} and \ref{fig:attn_weights_2} a-c.
+From Fig. \ref{fig:attn_weights_1}, it was evident that the most important edges were not necessarily those sending from the turbines closest to the target, as hardly any weighting was placed on the edge from turbine B. This was interesting, as it showed that the networks were able to learn more complex behaviours, than simply how close turbines were to the target.
 Looking at the second head \textbf{E2VAttn}, incrementally lower attention was placed on edges moving directly upstream from the target, as 0.46, 0.26 and 0.15, for edges A, C and F in Fig. \ref{fig:attn_weights_1}.
-Hardly any weighting was placed on other edges.
+Hardly any weighting was placed on other edges, confirmed by the weights in Fig. \ref{fig:attn_weights_2}.
 Intuitively, the second head might be thought to help determine wake losses by capturing changes when moving directly upstream from the target wind turbine.